Video Download: The Great Testosterone Debate

 Keep reading and discover the facts!

-When discussing testosterone replacement therapy (TRT), there is one thing certain: there are strong differences of opinion among medical professionals about TRT.
+When discussing testosterone replacement therapy (TRT), there is one thing sure: there are substantial differences of opinion among medical professionals about TRT.
 This difference leads to the great testosterone debate.

-Some physicians are concerned that testosterone replacement therapy comes with potential adverse side effects and should only be prescribed for severe cases of hypogonadism (extremely low testosterone levels).
+Some physicians are concerned that testosterone replacement therapy comes with potential adverse side effects and should only be prescribed for severe cases of hypogonadism (deficient testosterone levels).

 Other doctors disagree.
 According to these medical professionals, when appropriately used, testosterone replacement therapy delivers a broad range of health benefits for aging men with few if any side effects.